clawoflight/aursec/README.md

 We manage and test the solidity code using [Populus](https://github.com/pipermerriam/populus), but end users don't need to install that.

 The main program is available in the [AUR](https://aur.archlinux.org/aursec).
-To install it by hand, simply call `make install` in the `aursec` folder.
+To install it by hand, simply call `make install` in the `aursec` folder and create a system user and group named `aursec`.

 You will need the following dependencies: